Posts

 Image

 I never thought we would be going swimming at the end of September, but it has been a long hot summer and with highs today predicted to be in the low nineties this may be our last chance this year.
-Four days ago, we went on our first hike of the season and found Blue Hole, a beautiful swimming hole just upstream from river mile 78 and the Woolum landing.
-At that time, I promised myself to come back someday to go swimming, I just didn’t think it would be this soon.
-We cross the Buffalo at the same spot as last week, I’ll call this ford the ‘relocated’ Woolum Ford.
+Four days ago, on our first hike of the season we found Blue Hole, a beautiful swimming hole upstream from river mile 78 and Woolum landing.
+At that time, I promised myself to come back to go swimming, I just didn’t think it would be this soon.
+We cross the Buffalo at the same spot as before, I’ll call this ford the ‘relocated’ Woolum Ford.
 The crossing today is just over a foot deep but there are a few bigger rocks we need to avoid, still an easy crossing.
-Up a short sandy hill on the south side of the river and we stay straight (west) where the road turns to the south and up another sandy hill.
-Now we’re on a cobblestone road I’ve been calling 'Volunteer Road' which meanders along on the south side of the Buffalo a little over ha
+Up a short sandy hill on the south side of the river then we stay straight (west) where the road turns to the south and up another sandy hill.
+Now we’re on a cobblestone road I’m calling 'Volunteer Road' which meanders along on the ...

 100 Skull Bluff